pythonic-emacs/anaconda-mode/README.rst

 Usage
 -----

-By default ``anaconda-mode`` starts its HTTP server on port ``24970`` for interaction with Python process.
+By default ``anaconda-mode`` starts its HTTP server on first accessible port from ``24970`` for interaction with Python process.
 You may want to close this port for incoming network connections.
 This server will start automatically when you call any anaconda command like reference search or documentation lookup.
 To start ``anaconda-mode`` automatically in all python buffers add following to your configuration.

 .. code:: lisp